About the Journal

 • Original Articles, Review Articles, Opinions, Perspectives, Mini Reviews and Case Reports are acceptable for submissions

-• BEJ is published twice a year.
+• BEJ is published once a year.

 Publication ethics – BORNEO EPIDEMIOLOGY JOURNAL